ubccr/coldfront/extra/djangoapps/slurm/README.md

 attribute must conform to the Slurm specification format and are colon separated.

 Subscription users in Coldfront map to Users in Slurm.
-It is assumed all users inherit any Slurm specifications on the account.
-Adding Slurm specificatins per user is not currently supported.
+You can optionally provide Slurm specifications for each user in a subscription using a subscription attribute named "Slurm user specifications".
+The value of this attribute must conform to the Slurm specification format and are colon separated.
+Setting specifications on an individual user basis is not currently supported.

 ## Usage